emberling/mfvitools/README.md

 Converts mfvitools MML format into binary FF6 format.
 Outputs a data file with 38-byte header (ready to insert into ROM) and a 32-byte inst file.

 Format is based on rs3extool MML but extended and altered.
-Documentation (wiki)[on github wiki].
+Documentation [on github wiki](https://github.com/emberling/mfvitools/wiki/).

 ## SQSPCMML